How we solve human problems through code

 Trend spotting – one of the beauties of keeping digital records is the opportunity it offers to turn them into data that can be analysed.
-Our new outcome management module in our IQ:timecard system brings notes left by carers into a centralised outcomes screen.
+A Care Quality Management dashboard in our IQ:timecard system brings notes left by carers into a centralised screen.
 They can then be analysed by keyword to look for trends – such as a reference to dizziness on consecutive days which could indicate an increased risk of a fall.
 Spotting trends early means better care and potentially an improved quality of life.

 As a business we pride ourselves on continually innovating.
 We have a big vision for home care technology – where outstanding care is fuelled by the very best of what technology has to offer.
 Our newest software product – IQ:caremanager – is realising that vision.
 It’s bringing everything that care providers need from their technology together, with new levels of efficiency and insight that help care organisations focus on the most important thing – care.

 And of course, our coders are also working away on solving many more problems which we need to keep under wraps for the time being.